-Most Java Developer jobs will require at least a bachelor’s degree in a computer science/IT related field.
-It is quite rare to find a Java Developer job that does not necessitate that applicants hold a formal degree from an accredited university or training center.
+Most Java Developer jobs require at least a bachelor’s degree in a computer science/IT related field.
+It’s rare to find a Java Developer job that does require a formal degree from an accredited university or training center.

-The more experience a Java Developer can glean, the more sought-after he or she will be by employers and recruiters.
-Though first-time Java Developer jobs may be relatively lower-paying, the opportunity to move up the corporate ladder (or at least earn promotions on a regular basis) is strong.
+In terms of experience, the more you have, the more in-demand you’ll be.
+While first-time Java Developer jobs may be lower-paying, the opportunity to move up the corporate ladder (or at least earn promotions on a regular basis) is excellent.

-If you’re a Java Developer looking for a new career, Randstad is here to be your partner.
-Click here to find the latest java developer jobs.
+If you’re a Java Developer looking for a new career, Randstad is here to help.
+Click here to find the latest Java Developer jobs.